Meet the Greencore team

 Mark qualified as a Civil Engineer in 1991 and worked on site in the industry for 10 years involved with piling, mass earthworks, retaining structures, sewage and water treatment works, roads, bridges, rail and Underground projects.
 During this period he went from engineering control to senior site management.
 This took him into general construction where he developed building experience culminating in complex hospital and school developments.
 Mark’s interest in detail/co-ordination/technical problem-solving led him into design management running tender and pre-construction schemes through to active sites for large design and build contractors.
 The Wine Society project was his introduction to renewable building materials and he subsequently joined Ian at Lime Technology to assist product development and accreditation.
 Mark now leads the design team.Send Mark a message

-Matt has spent 10 years in the timber framing industry with both Stewart Milne Timber Buildings and Sylva Group.
+Matt has spent 10 years in the timber framing industry with both Stewart Milne Timber Systems and Sylva Group.
 As well as timber frame design, Matt has experience of design management, project management and cost control.
-Matt runs the timber frame design side of the business.Send Matt a message
+Matt runs the timber frame design and commercial sides of the business.Send Matt a message

 Max graduated with a BSc (hons) in civil engineering at the University of West England.
 He has worked for seven years on the development of hemp-lime building systems.
 Max was part of the HEMPSEC project, which was set up to prove the performance of hemp-lime insulation and promote its use in building projects throughout Europe.
 As part of the project he managed the construction of five test buildings at the research park at Wroughton.
 Max now works as part of the design team.Send Max a message